First it was nailed on for release in spring.

 The bonus is that this should keep costs down.

-There are unlikely to be any major changes to the basic specs of the iPhone SE 2 either.
+There are unlikely to be any major changes to the basic specs of the iPhone SE 2.

-The latter have been available for a year.
-A 256GB edition would be welcome, but unlikely as it would make any such device overly expensive.
+The latter have been available for a year on the iPhone SE.
+A 256GB edition would be welcome, but unlikely as it would make the SE 2 device overly expensive.

 Can't wait for the iPhone SE 2?
 Take a look at our pick of the best deals for the iPhone SE.